Senior Studies

 Senior Electives

-To permit flexibility and scope for package variations, the College recommends the study of six courses in Year 11 with the option of reducing to four or five majors in Year 12.
+To permit flexibility and scope for package variations, the College recommends the study of six courses in Year 11 with the option of reducing to five majors in Year 12.

 English